 What is your favourite local spot to stop for coffee?

-Looloo’s Coffee Shack at Macmasters Beach – it's close by my house and they make great coffee.
+Looloo’s Coffee Shack at Macmasters Beach – it's close by my house and they make great coffee, which comes direct from their local warehouse in Kincumber too.

 Where do you like to go for a drink?